 The Guild has trained and capable Fire Wardens who rely on your cooperation to ensure a smooth evacuation from the buildings.

 A current list of the Fire Wardens can be located under Z:\WHS\Fire Wardens

 Incident, hazard, or near miss reporting

-If you are involved in or have witnessed an incident, hazard or near miss within the workplace or on Campus, it is your duty to report it to your Manager and your WHS Representative (Irene Conway for Catering, or Kelvin Lee for Non-Catering).
+If you are involved in or have witnessed an incident, hazard or near miss within the workplace or on Campus, it is your duty to report it to your Manager and your WHS Representative (Fernanda Leme for Commercial, or Kelvin Lee for Non-Commercial).
 Your Manager and the WHS Representative will discuss the incident, hazard or near miss with you and complete the required follow up (medical, facilities management, ergonomics etc), and lodge the relevant form with Guild HR/ WHS and UWA Safety.